Unsere Website gibt es auch auf Deutsch - würden Sie gerne zu dieser Version wechseln?Zur deutschen Version wechseln

 In the Desktop App: Windows

-To (de)activate the spell check in the desktop app and/or change the language, click on "View" in the bar to the top left and then on "Spell Check".* Now, you can select a language or deactivate the spell check via "None".
-By default, the same language as in your Stackfield user account is selected.
+To (de)activate the spell check in the desktop app and / or change the language, click on "View" in the bar to the top left and then on "Spell Check.
+Here you can (de)activate the spell checker and / or select a language.
+If these options are not displayed, you should check whether the app needs to be updated via "Help" and "Check for updates ..."

 Spell Check Desktop App Windows